 Conversations and inclusive emails can be used to create Review Stages.
 Turn on the Keep conversation together toggle to ensure that batches include complete conversations.
 Use the Inclusive emails and all attachments and their parents to limit your batch to ONLY inclusive emails and any emails within the conversation that have attachments.
 DISCO’s improved batching capabilities will expedite reviews by eliminating documents with duplicative content and increase efficiency by ensuring that conversation are batched together.

 Finally, you can limit search results to show only the most inclusive emails.
 Open Search Filters and select Inclusive emails only under Document Properties to limit your search.
 You can also use the search syntax IsInclusive(true) to narrow your search.

-The Conversations Browser is available to all new matters created on or after January 10, 2017.
-The Inclusive Emails feature is available on all new matters created on or after June 13, 2017.
-Enjoy this updated feature in your next DISCO matter!
+The Conversations Browser is available to all new databases created on or after January 10, 2017.
+The Inclusive Emails feature is available on all new databases created on or after June 13, 2017.

 Have additional questions?
 Please contact firstname.lastname@example.org